wp-plugins/mw-wp-hacks/readme.txt

 3. Do setting in settings page.

 == Changelog ==

+= 1.3.6 =
+* Refactoring bread crumb.
+* Refactoring local navigation.
+* Add shortcode [local_nav]
+* Add Twitter Cards setting.

+= 1.3.5 =
+* Fixed a bug that posts per page setting are not reflected in taxonomy archive page.

+= 1.3.4 =
+* Add setting that taxonomy archive to be disabled.

+= 1.3.3 =
+* Fixed a bug that widget does not display.

+= 1.3.2 =
+* Fixed a bug that sometimes incorrect fb:app_id is output.

+= 1.3.1 =
+* Add "Use default" option in posts per page for custom post type settings.

 = 1.3.0 =
 * Remove feature: Taxonomy archive to be disabled